zenkifi/zenkipay-woocommerce/readme.txt

 4. Enable "Zenkipay" on the Payment methods tab in WooCommerce.

 == Changelog ==
+= 1.3.1 =
+* Fixed bug when sandbox key was updated
 = 1.3.0 =
 * WooCommerce OrderId is sent to Zenkipay
 = 1.2.0 =